department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/specific-environmental-hazards.md

 <div class="va-introtext">

 If you had contact with specific environmental hazards while serving in Iraq, Afghanistan, and other areas, you may have illnesses or other conditions believed to be caused by these toxic chemicals in the air, water, or soil.
-Find out if you can get VA disability compensation or benefits.
+Find out if you can get VA compensation or benefits for exposure to environmental hazards.

 </div>